 Orenda has written at length about calcium hardness, carbonate scale and their relationship with the LSI.
 But calcium is way more important than I thought.
-For instance...did you know there are big differences between calcium chloride, calcium carbonate and calcium hypochlorite?
+For instance...did you know there are big differences between calcium chloride, calcium carbonate, calcium chloride and calcium hypochlorite?
 I'm no chemist, but that's a lot of calcium variations to understand.
 But perhaps none are more important in the pool plaster trade as calcium hydroxide...a compound I had never heard of before.

 "Plaster dust" is carbonated calcium hydroxide

 So what is calcium hydroxide (Ca(OH)2)?
-As I understand it, when plaster cures and hydrates, calcium hydroxide is released.
+As I understand it, when plaster cures and hydrates, calcium hydroxide is created.
 This calcium hydroxide has a high pH of 12.6-12.8, and raises the LSI in its immediate vicinity, and carbonates into calcium carbonate (dust).
 If it isn't brushed off, acid washed or chelated quickly enough, this dust will harden and dull the appearance of the pool surface.
 This is why startups take several days.
 It requires diligence and persistence to control calcium hydroxide deposits from marring a beautiful pool plaster finish.

 Unlike most types of cement or concrete, pool plaster is not structural or structurally reinforced.
 It does not obey the same norms as typical concrete application.
 So rather than just letting it 'dry' to cure, part of the curing process for new plaster actually occurs underwater.
 Why?
 Because the calcium oxide (CaO) in the plaster needs to hydrate in order for the cement to harden.
 The hydrated calcium oxide bleeds off calcium hydroxide (Ca(OH)2).
 This calcium hydroxide within the surface, but too often it is sucked out by low-LSI water, and carbonates as plaster dust outside the surface.